TeaM-TL/FotoKilof/README.md

  - processing JPG, PNG, SVG and TIFF images,
  - processing picture in the fly, originals are safe,
  - processing single file or whole directory,
+ - take screenshot and use it as source picture
  - display selected tools,
  - tools selection,
  - preview orignal and result,